 SSR1 Recommendation 21

-ICANN should establish a more structured internal process for showing how organization and budget decisions relate to the SSR Framework, including the underlying cost-benefit analysis.
+“ICANN should establish a more structured internal process for showing how organization and budget decisions relate to the SSR Framework, including the underlying cost-benefit analysis.”

 SSR2 Conclusion: This recommendation remains relevant and was partially implemented.
 It did not achieve the intended effect of an open and transparent process regarding SSR-related budget decisions.